dlvasquezp/pyTrace/README.md

     ray2: is directed to the meridional AP lower boundary
     ray3: is directed to the sagital positive AP boundary
-    ray4: is directed to the sagital negative AP boundary ray5,6,7...: rays directed to the AP
+    ray4: is directed to the sagital negative AP boundary ray5,6,7...: rays directed in any direction to the AP

+    Two sub-types of ray source are supported; point source and infinity source.
+    On the point source all the rays share the same origin ([X,Y,Z]) but differ in the direction.
+On the infinity source all the rays share the same direction ([L,M,N]) but differ in the origin.

-d) opt_sys: a optical system is a collection of surfaces (lists), where their
+2.2) opt_sys: a optical system is a collection of surfaces (lists), where their
               relative position (index) has a particular roll.

     #           roll
     0           object
     1           surface
     ...
     N           image (last surface)

+Finally with a ray source and an optical system an optical design are defined.

+3.1) opt_dsg: A optical design accepts a ray source and a optical system to
+              to perform a ray trace.
+An important attribute of the optical design is the position and size of the AP.
+With this information the optical system can calculate the rays direction and optical properties of the system.

+3.2) trace: A trace is a function where the rays are propagated through the
+            surfaces.
+It is based on propagation Welford's method